sebastianspicker/chronikwerk/docs/config-reference.md

 Highest first:

-1. Environment variables, including values loaded from `.env`.
+1. Process environment variables.
-2. YAML mapping from `CONFIG_PATH`, or `config/config.yaml` when present.
+2. Explicit constructor/YAML values from `CONFIG_PATH`, or
+   `config/config.yaml` when present.
+3. Dotenv values from `.env`.
+4. File secrets when configured by the settings source.
-3. Defaults in the settings model.
+5. Defaults in the settings model.

 Nested environment keys use double underscores, for example `ZAMMAD__BASE_URL`.

+`config/config.example.yaml` is a complete model example.
+The systemd and Compose environment templates are intentionally partial deployment templates;
+their keys must be known model keys, but omitted settings use model defaults.

 ## Minimum Required Values